chenhaotian/Bayesian-Bricks/README.raw.md

 ### Estimate Cancer Mortality Rates with Hierarchical Bayesian

-This is an example from Johson and Albert(Johnson, Valen E., and James H. Albert.
-Ordinal data modeling.
-Springer Science & Business Media, 2006), where we want to estimate the cancer mortality rates of multiple cities with hierarchical Bayesian method.
+This is an example from Johson and Albert(2006), where we want to estimate the cancer mortality rates of multiple cities with hierarchical Bayesian method.

 The model's graph structure is: